+Overview

 When a bitmap is created, it is added to a list of bitmaps.
 Commands that create bitmaps return a pointer to the bitmap.
 The pointer is an index into the bitmap list.
 Your program works with the bitmap through the bitmap pointer.

 If you want to draw the bitmap on the screen, you must add a graphical object to the Object List.
 The Gr.bitmap.draw command creates a graphical object that holds a pointer to the bitmap.
 Do not confuse the bitmap with the graphical object.
 You cannot use the Object Number to access the bitmap, and you cannot use the bitmap pointer to modify the graphical object.